 Flutter has just rolled out a new update that brings amazing features and improvements to the framework.
-Flutter 3.7 update is available now and you should be upgrading to it real quick.
-Today, we will be taking a closer look at the new update and exploring what it means for the future of flutter and for developers as well.
+Flutter 3.7 update is available now, and you should be upgrading to it real quick.
+Today, we will be taking a closer look at the new update and exploring what it means for the future of Flutter and developers as well.

-Recently on January 25th, at the Flutter Forward event, Google released the new version of Flutter where guests from Google, community members, flutter contributors, and all the tech geeks gathered to witness this action-packed event.
+On January 25th, at the Flutter Forward event, Google released the new version of Flutter, where guests from Google, community members, flutter contributors, and all the tech geeks gathered to witness this action-packed event.

 Flutter 3.7 is a stable release, meaning that it is suitable for production use and is supported by Google for an extended period of time.
-This release focuses on improvements to the framework’s performance, stability, and developer productivity.
+This release focuses on improving the framework’s performance, stability, and developer productivity.

-Let’s first give you a sneak preview of what this update has for us and later on we will be discussing the major additions in detail.
+Let’s first give you a sneak preview of what this update has for us, and later on, we will discuss the major additions in detail.

 A Complete Overview of Flutter 3.7 Update

-Flutter released its latest stable version, Flutter 3.7 on January 25, 2023.
-It came up with amazing new features and enhancements that are surely going to help developers build more intuitive apps.
+Flutter released its latest stable version, Flutter 3.7, on January 25, 2023.
+It developed amazing new features and enhancements to help developers build intuitive apps.
 Let’s talk about some major moves one by one.

 Take, for instance, Material 3.
-The comment buttons, the floating action buttons, and the icon buttons are way better than those in Material 2, the old one.
+The comment, floating action, and icon buttons are way better than those in Material 2, the old one.
 The cards have rounded corners bigger than before.
-The same goes with the navigation drawer, it has rounded corners now it hadn’t in material 2.
+The same goes with the navigation drawer; it has rounded corners now it hadn’t in material 2.

 Furthermore, we can now add menu bars and cascading menus.
 You can also blur the platform view backgrounds.
 And one more good news is that the issue with the animation jank on iOS devices has also decreased.

 Want to hear more?
 Well, Flutter added a new package named the “FlexColorScheme” package.
 It has over 50 pre-built themes that you can easily customize.
 Interestingly, there is an online playground that you can use to test everything out.
-In addition to this, you can customize the widgets and copy the theme code and use it within your app directly.
-That’s really time-saving.
+In addition, you can customize the widgets, copy the theme code, and use it within your app directly.
+That’s time-saving.

 What’s New in Flutter 3.7 Update?

-This year, flutter came up with some really useful features and awesome announcements that have made Flutter look different.
-You probably expected this update to be a complete disaster but Flutter proved us all wrong.
-There are some really cool features in Flutter 3.7 update you don’t want to miss.
-The additions are material 3, Dart 3, adaptive layout, impeller preview, and 3D support to name a few.
+This year, flutter came up with useful features and awesome announcements that have made Flutter look different.
+You probably expected this update to be a disaster, but Flutter proved us all wrong.
+There are some cool features in Flutter 3.7 update you don’t want to miss.
+The additions are Material 3, Dart 3, adaptive layout, impeller preview, and 3D support.